Efficient Image Denoising by Low-Rank Singular Vector Approximations of Geodesics' Gramian Matrix: Method

 \section{Method}

-Here, first, we state GGD algorithm \cite{gajamannage2020patch}, with details and then introduce four diverse algorithms for approximating SVD.
+Here, first, we state the GGD-SVD algorithm with details and then introduce four diverse algorithms for approximating SVD.
 These four algorithms are Monte Carlo Rank Approximation (MCLA) \cite{friedland2006fast}, Augmented Lanczos Bidiagonalization \cite{baglama2005augmented}, Preconditioned Iterative Multimethod Eigensolver (PIME) \cite{wu2017primme_svds}, and Randomized Singular Value Decomposition (RSVD) \cite{halko2011finding}.